 In this course, students will become familiar with a wide variety of obstacles to learning and will learn practical strategies to facilitate inclusion and instruction at the elementary, middle and secondary school levels.
 The nature of learning disabilities will be presented in conjunction with reasonable classroom modifications.
-Prerequisites: EDU 361, EDU 362 and PSY 230, and acceptance into TCP.
-EDU 326 Methods of Teaching Social Studies (3 credits) This course prepares students to teach history, civics, government and other social sciences in grades 5-12.
+Prerequisites: EDU 361, EDU 362 and SPED 260, and acceptance into TCP.

+EDU 326 Methods of Teaching Social Studies (3 credits)

+This course prepares students to teach history, civics, government and other social sciences in grades 5-12.
 The course is designed to introduce students to major issues, teaching strategies and resources pertaining to teaching history and social studies in middle and secondary school.
 The course emphasizes teaching through the development of actual lesson plans and curricula.
 This course may require off-campus field experiences.
+Twenty hours of field experience is included.
 Prerequisites: EDU 200, EDU 318, 12 credits in concentration, acceptance into TCP or permission of the dean.
+Offered every fall for day students.

-EDU 330 Math for Young Children (3 credits)
+EDU 330 Mathematics Instruction for Young Children (3 credits)

 This course covers the mathematical development of young children from birth to age eight as well as scientifically valid strategies for facilitating development in various areas, including, but not limited to: mathematical terminology, symbols, and representations; number properties and number; standard arithmetical operations; number operations and computational techniques; patterns, relations, and functions; types and properties of geometric figures; basic geometric concepts; relationship between standard algorithms and fundamental concepts of algebra and geometry; measurement instruments, units, and procedures for problems involving length, area, angles, volume, mass and temperature; collection, organization, and analysis of data; and the application of mathematical reasoning to analyze and solve problems.
 This course covers both normative and non-normative development of mathematical skills.
 This course aligns with national and state standards and with NECAP.
+Ten hours of field experience is included.
 Prerequisite: Acceptance into TCP or permission of the dean.
+Offered every Spring for day students.

-EDU 335 Concepts and Skills in Mathematics (3 credits)
+EDU 335 Methods of Teaching Elementary Mathematics (3 credits)

 This course is a study of mathematics taught in grades K-6 and the current methods for teaching this content.
 Extensive experience with manipulative materials is provided.
-Field experiences are required.
-This course may require off-campus field experiences.
+Ten hours of field experience is included.
 Prerequisites: Six credits of college math with a grade of "C" or better, EDU 200, completion of 60 credits, and acceptance into TCP.
+Offered every semester.